bytewax/bytewax/docs/articles/getting-started/debugging.md

-## Debugging
+# Debugging

 Tricks for solving problems in your dataflow.

-### Inspecting
+## Inspecting

-Bytewax provides the `bytewax.operators.inspect` operator to help you visualize what is going on inside your dataflow.
+Bytewax provides the {py:obj}`~bytewax.operators.inspect` operator to help you visualize what is going on inside your dataflow.
 It prints out the repr of all items that pass through it when you run the dataflow.
 You can attach it to any stream you'd like to see.

-TODO Example?

-### Step Names and Step IDs
+## Step Names and Step IDs

 Operator methods take a string step name as their first argument which should represent the semantic purpose of that computational step.